MvvmCross/MvvmCross/readme.md

 This project makes extensive use of Portable Class Libraries to provide maintainable cross platform C# native applications.

 # Getting started
-There's a tutorial and screencast series on the wiki, please check them out. [[Wiki Tutorials|(wiki#tutorials)]] On the wiki you will also find links to resoures and more
+* There's a tutorial and screencast series on the wiki, please check them out.
+[Wiki Tutorials](wiki#tutorials)
+* Grab the latest binaries from [MvvmCross binaries](https://github.com/slodge/MvvmCross-Binaries)
+* On the wiki you will also find links to resoures and more

 # How to get involved